tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/edit.md

             Print version information

     -x, --exact
-            The given SOURCE must be an exact match
+            The given name or ID must be an exact match

 IMAGE SPEC